There are two related projects in the area. Projects will help mitigate potential future flooding and improve multimodal travel connections

 Project Overview

-During construction, 19th Street will be closed to northbound vehicles, bikes, and RTD bus service at Sumac Avenue with a detour at Quince Avenue.
+This is a text alternative to the image.
+During construction, 19th Street will be closed to northbound vehicles, bikes, and RTD bus service at Sumac Avenue with a detour at Quince Avenue (the detour route will be via Sumac Avenue from July 22 through August 5 for the reconstruction of the 19th Street and Quince Avenue intersection).
 The southbound 19th Street travel lane and RTD 204 bus stops will remain open.
 Northbound RTD 204 bus stops at Riverside Avenue and Upland Avenue will temporarily close.
 The nearest open northbound transit stops will be at Poplar Avenue and Avocado Road.
 Expect sidewalk closures, pedestrian detours, and delays when traveling in the area.
-The southbound sidewalk in front of Crest View Elementary will remain open at most times.
-If both the east and west sidewalks on 19th Street are closed due to work, a pedestrian detour will be in place through Crestview Park.
+The southbound sidewalk in front of Crest View Elementary is closed indefinitely.
+Northbound and southbound pedestrians and bikes should use alternative route in the area or the detour route through Crestview Park.

 Construction Updates and Impacts